 President McKay taught "No greater responsibility can rest upon any man [or woman], than to be a teacher of God's children" (in Conference Report, Oct.
 1916, 57).
 We believe in programs that integrate theory and best practice.
 They are rigorous academic programs with a strong theoretical knowledge base and extensive practical experience in public schools.
 The Teacher Education Department offers degrees in Early Childhood Education/Early Childhood Special Education (ECE/ECSE) and Elementary Education.
 Secondary education majors are housed in content areas across campus with core education courses offered through the Teacher Education Department.
 All education degrees require an application to officially enter the program and take many of the required classes.
-See http:// byui.edu/teachered for the application process, course prerequisites and recommended course sequencing in each area can be found on this site.
+Information about the application process, course prerequisites and recommended course sequencing in each area can be found on this site.